si-meone/DiskSpaceInformer/README.md

 TODO
 ====
-- Think about block sizes on different Operating systems 4kb seems standard maybe I should check.
+- think about block sizes on different Operating systems 4kb seems standard maybe I should check.

 - graphics or colors